The Best Espresso Machine You Can Buy in 2019...

 The unit comes equipped with the De’Longhi’s patented dual thermostat and frother as well.

-BEST FOR: Those who want affordability, brewing convenience, and quality espresso all rolled into one.
+BEST SUITED FOR: Those who want affordability, brewing convenience, and quality espresso all rolled into one.

 The Gaggia Brera Automatic Espresso Machine is the Apple product of espresso machines.
 High-end and compact, it just plain works.
 And not only that, it’s a workhorse.

 Its super user-friendly design makes it possible for those who want a truly great cup of coffee to make their own without taking a course on “how to be a barista.”

 The maker’s pre-infusion brew system allows the machine to get more out of the beans before it starts brewing.

 It also comes with a 4-stage water filtration system (although the actual filters for the system are not included in the initial purchase), three varying strengths of espresso, and it even warns you when it needs to be cleaned.